drk1wi/blog.github.io/_posts/2019-05-20-client-domain-hooking-in-practice.md

 title: Client Domain Hooking - Example Attack
 ---

-In my last blog [post](https://blog.duszynski.eu/hijacking-browser-tls-traffic-through-client-domain-hooking/) I have released a paper that described all relevant technical aspects of the '_Client Domain Hooking_' attack, along with a HTTP Strict Transport Security (HSTS) survey made for the TOP 1000 Alexa websites.
+In my last blog [post](https://blog.duszynski.eu/hijacking-browser-tls-traffic-through-client-domain-hooking/) I have released a paper that described all relevant technical aspects of the '_Client Domain Hooking_', along with a HTTP Strict Transport Security (HSTS) survey made for the TOP 1000 Alexa websites.

-In this post I will show how to run a simulated, '_Client domain Hooking_' attack which will be used to evaluate an example browser-based application resistance to this form of an attack.
+In this post I will show how to run a simulated, '_Client domain Hooking_' attack which will be used to evaluate an example browser-based application security posture.

 ### "Prerequisites"